ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 ## Introduction

 Signals are waves that carry information.
-Anything that accepts a signal as input and gives an output signal is a system.
-Systems process and transform the information as a signal passes through them.
+Anything that accepts signal as an input and gives an output is a system.
+In a broad sense, systems allows signals to propagate through them.
+For e.g. a wire carrying electrical current is a system.
+Systems process and transform the signal as it passes through them.
+Here, for brevity we will consider systems that have linear behavior and do not change with time.
+The systems are categorized into Linear Time Invariant (LTI) systems.
 Let's consider the following scenario-- when two people talk, the person speaking generates an input voice signal, and the air channel b/w the two participants act as a system.

 <figure align="center">
 <img src="/blog/assets/conversation2.gif" width="220" height="250" alt="converation">